MiamiOH-CSE274/Portfolio/README.md

 code of Binary Search Tree:
 https://github.com/MiamiOH-CSE274/06_BST_Lab/blob/gardnedn/BST.ipp

+Binary search tree passes all tests.
+All methods except the destructor and size should be O(h). size() is O(n).
+Destuctor commented out however, as remove is not working properly and therefore causes an infinite loop with the destructor.

 7 - Create an implementaiton of a Hash Table
 ----
 Explanation of how I accomplished the requirements of the lab/answered questions on HashTable: https://github.com/MiamiOH-CSE274/05_Hashing_Lab/tree/gardnedn code of Hash Table: https://github.com/MiamiOH-CSE274/05_Hashing_Lab/blob/gardnedn/HashTable.ipp

+keyExists, find, remove, add and size  all O(1) since load factor is < 1/2 grow is O(n)
+Do not leak memory